lleizh/ai-driven-sdlc/sdlc/features/FEATURE-20/decisions.md

 ### Chosen Option

-Update the default Status field options during install.sh to use our SDLC status values directly.
+Create a custom "Status" field during install.sh with SDLC status values.
 This eliminates the need for mapping logic in workflows.

+Note: We create a custom field named "Status" rather than modifying GitHub's default Status field, as the default field cannot be customized via API.

 ### Rejected Options